 Making a perfect Victoria sponge cake is all about practising and sticking to the recipe.
 If you get all your ingredients out beforehand to measure and prep, this will make the mixing process so much easier and you can keep tabs on what’s going in too so you don’t miss any ingredients out.

-When it comes to mixing its all about taking your time and not overdoing it.
+The key to this is in the mixing.
+Don’t be heavy-handed.
+Fold the flour in gently to trap in the air.
+When it comes to mixing it's all about taking your time and not overdoing it.
 Over mixing can make your mixture separate or create too many air pockets so you’ll have lots of holes in your sponge after baking.

 Victoria sponge cakes are often light and fluffy.
 Creaming the butter and sugar together before folding the dry ingredients is the best way to achieve this, especially if you don’t have an electric whisk.
 Our recipe is all in one method which means all the ingredients are added to the bowl and mixed together with an electric whisk.

 You can still achieve a fluffy sponge as you’re using an electric whisk which helps to add air to the mix.
 If you’re making your sponge with no electric mixture then opt for the creaming method instead.

 Mary Berry Victoria sponge (opens in new tab)

 Paul Hollywood Victoria sponge (opens in new tab)

 Jessica Dady is Senior Content Editor at Goodto.com and has over 10 years of experience as a digital journalist, specialising in all things food, recipes, and SEO.
 From the best food hampers to cookbooks, from the best cake stands to baking sets, Jessica has a wealth of knowledge when it comes to must-have food products.
 A passionate baker, she spends much of her time creating celebration cakes for friends and family - particularly for her two lucky children.